 - Ensure cl.exe, link.exe, and so on, are those of Microsoft Visual Studio.
-The wrapper application may have changed them to its version. - Though all of the usual eMake arguments are available, Electrify uses only a subset of them. - You must use 64-bit electrify and electrifymon on 64-bit Windows.
-Using 32-bit versions results in an error message and then the program exits.
-When you specify the 64-bit electrify and electrifymon directories in PATH, they must precede the 32-bit directories. - When using Visual Studio 2010, building with devenv or msbuild with electrifymon errors out with a file/application not found error.
-To complete the build, use the appropriate workaround: - For msbuild, add tracker.exe (--electrify-not-remote=msbuild.exe;tracker.exe) - For deveny, add msbuild.exe and tracker.exe (--electrify-not-remote=deveny.exe;deveny.com;msbuild.exe;tracker.exe) - On UNIX platforms, electrifymon must locate electrifymon.so so it can tell monitored programs to load the monitoring library that reports back to electrifymon.
-By default, electrifymon looks in the following locations:
+The wrapper application may have changed them to its version. - Though all of the usual eMake arguments are available, Electrify uses only a subset of them. - When using Visual Studio 2010, building with devenv or msbuild with electrifymon errors out with a file/application not found error.
+To complete the build, use the appropriate workaround:

+'''

+For msbuild, add

+tracker.exe (--electrify-not-remote=msbuild.exe;tracker.exe)

+'''

+- For devenv, add msbuild.exe and tracker.exe (--electrify-not remote=devenv.exe;devenv.com;msbuild.exe;tracker.exe) - On 64-bit Windows platforms, if you did not install ElectricAccelerator in its default install location, you must specify the complete location of electrifymon.exe (including the executable name) for the EMAKE_ELECTRIFYMON environment variable.